jlleongarcia/jlleongarcia/content/blog/tinker-cloud-vs-pis.md

 pdf "/blog_pdf/OrangePi_5_RK3588S_User-Manual_v1.5.pdf"
 OrangePi_5_RK3588S_User-Manual_v1.5.pdf

-removed to be able to use Cloudflare Workers and Pages with this GH repo moved to the RPI repo
+removed to be able to use Cloudflare WorkersandPages with this GH repo moved to the RPI repo
  -->